pygame-community/pygame-ce/docs/reST/ref/mixer.rst

    it and the Sound object.

-   For now buffer and array support is consistent with ``sndarray.make_sound`` for Numeric arrays, in that sample sign and byte order are ignored.
+   For now buffer and array support is consistent with ``sndarray.make_sound`` for NumPy arrays, in that sample sign and byte order are ignored.
 This will change, either by correctly handling sign and byte order, or by raising an exception when different.
 Also, source samples are truncated to fit the audio sample size.
 This will not change.